 Dementia and Creativity

-Creative Age sessions are inclusive, friendly and focus instead more on people’s imagination and ideas.
+Creative Age sessions are inclusive, friendly and focus on people’s imagination and ideas.
 They are about what the individual can do now, in a particular moment.

-We believe this is an ideal opportunity to encourage arts venues in the North East to widen their offer for people with dementia.
+We believe Creative Age is an ideal opportunity to encourage arts venues in the North East to widen their offer for people with dementia.

 "Being creative has made me realise that when you get down this is the sort of thing you should be doing and I had stopped because I wasn’t well."